French broadcasters close ranks with anti-Netflix merger

 A combined TF1 and M6 would, however, hold sway over three-quarters of France’s TV advertising market, a threshold likely to trigger alarm bells at the country’s antitrust authority.

+The antitrust challenge facing the French broadcasters could be a test case for potential alliances elsewhere in Europe, such as Germany where Bertelsmann has called for the creation of national champions to challenge streaming rivals.

+“In the future, you will have a big private broadcaster, a big public broadcaster and multinational platforms,” said a source familiar with the TF1-M6 merger discussions.
+“That’s how the competition will take shape in the long term.”

-The new group would also have nine free-to-air TV channels, which means it would have to sell at least two to comply with French regulations outlawing any company owning more than seven.
+The new French group would also have nine free-to-air TV channels, which means it would have to sell at least two to comply with French regulations outlawing any company from owning more than seven.

-A source close to the matter said the companies had made informal approaches to the regulator ahead of the announcement.
+A second source close to the matter said the French companies had made informal approaches to the country’s antitrust regulator ahead of their announcement.

 France’s antitrust regulator did not respond to requests for comment about the merger, though its head last month raised the possibility that the watchdog’s approach may need to take shifts in advertising markets into account.